 Paola Bonizzoni is full professor in Computer Science at the Università di Milano-Bicocca.

-Her research interests include the investigation of formal systems for molecular computation based on the recombination of linear and circular DNA.
-She got results on the characterization of the computational power of regular splicing languages.
+She contributed to the investigation of mathematical models for the recombination of linear and circular DNA and on the computational power of splicing systems for regular languages.